FHanus/ESP-IDF-Notes/ESP32 Software Setup/ESP-IDF/README.md

 idf.py build
 ```

-The best way to then upload your compiled program onto the target device is by typing:
+The best way to then upload (and right after upload start monitoring the output) your compiled program onto the target device is by typing:

 ```sh
 idf.py -p PORT flash monitor